 No. The "job" of the PFP Fellow is to fulfill program goals.
 For this reason the J-1 visa does NOT give the holder authorization to work in the U.S. Of course this does not include occasional attention to your professional responsibilities back home, but we expect that you will keep these to the bare minimum.

-No. All fellows must be current residents and citizens of the country cohort for which they are applying.
+No. All fellows must be current residents and citizens of the country through which they are applying.

 After the application deadline, it will be several weeks before all of the applications are reviewed and decisions made.

 Once selected, we will follow up with you to arrange for visa interviews, travel arrangements including flights, and to begin the orientation process.
-Prior to the orientation, you will receive emails regarding materials to read and about a session to be held with members of your delegation.
+Prior to the orientation, you will receive emails with links to materials to read and about a virtual session to be held with members of your delegation.

 In addition to Legacy International, other organizations across the United States have also been selected to arrange similar fellowships.
 Fellows come from dozens of countries.
 All fellows come together at the end of their program for a three-day "Professional Fellows Congress" in Washington, D.C.